jeffknupp/blog/in_progress/2013-12-26-improve-your-python-dynamic-classes-with-type.md

     <class 'type'>

 Well, it had to end somewhere. `type` is the type of all types, including itself.
-In actuallity, `type` is a `metaclass`, or "the things that build classes".
-Classes, like `list()`, build instances of that class, as in `my_list = list()`.
+Actually, `type` is a `metaclass`, or "a thing that builds classes".
+Classes, like `list`, build instances of that class, as in `my_list = list()`.
 In the same way, `metaclasses` build types, like `list`.

 Just like regular classes, `metaclasses` can be user-defined.
 To use it, you set